Keeper-Wallet/how-to-connect-keeper-to-mobile-apps/ios-guideline.md

       }.store(in: &publishers)
 ```

 ## Step 7.
-Sign a transaction
+Sign a transaction/order/message

+Here is how it works:

+1. Your app sends a signing request via WalletConnect.
+2. Your app calls Keeper, specifying the callback URL in the request.
-As a result of the request, Keeper Wallet is opened and the user is prompted to sign the transaction.
+3. The Keeper Wallet app opens and prompts the user to sign the transaction, order, or custom message.

-After the user confirms or cancels the transaction, your app is called back.
+4. Once the user confirms or cancels the request, your app receives a callback.

+### Transaction

 Example: